-Cherrapunji, counted among the most beautiful places in India, is located near the wettest place in the world, Mawsynram.
-Not only this but Cherrapunji also is the place that receives maximum rainfall in the world.
-Its spectacular waterfalls like Nohkalikai Falls and the Dain Thlen Falls also makes one’s Cherrapunji tour worthwhile.
+Cherrapunji is counted among the most beautiful places in India and is located near the wettest place in the world, Mawsynram.
+Not only is this but Cherrapunji also the place that receives the maximum rainfall globally.
+Its spectacular waterfalls like Nohkalikai Falls and the Dain Then Falls also make one’s Cherrapunji tour worthwhile.
 The breathtaking landscape, the peace, and the serenity are the best reasons most people love to visit Cherrapunji in Meghalaya.

-The town was originally called Sohna and was pronounced as Chhura by the Britishers.
-It also has served as the capital of Assam during British rule and also as the centre of Kashi and Literature during the same period.
-On your holiday to Cherrapunji, explore the famous attraction, the Living Root Bridges, which is an astonishing creation of nature and has earned itself a place under the list of UNESCO World Heritage Sites.
+The town was originally called Sohna and was pronounced Chhura by the Britishers.
+It also served as the capital of Assam during British rule and also as the center of Kashi and Literature during the same period.
+On your holiday to Cherrapunji, explore the famous attraction, the Living Root Bridges, which is an astonishing creation of nature and has earned itself a place on the list of UNESCO World Heritage Sites.
+In addition, you can explore the breathtaking beauty of this scenic town with our Cherrapunji tour packages.
 So, if you want to know more about Cherrapunji, how to reach it, the best time to visit, where to eat and stay, and some useful travel tips, here is our comprehensively curated Cherrapunji travel guide.

 Why visit Cherrapunji?

-Cherrapunji is a paradise for nature lovers and is an ideal destination in Meghalaya to take a break from your monotonous life.
+Cherrapunji is a paradise for nature lovers and is an ideal destination in Meghalaya to break from your monotonous life.
 Whether you are a couple, a family, or an adventure seeker, there are ample opportunities for you to indulge in.
-IF you love rain, then it is definitely a must-visit for you.
+If you love rain, then it is a must-visit for you.
 This place is a way straight into the lap of nature with breathtaking beauty, a peaceful environment, and lush greenery everywhere.

 How to reach Cherrapunji

 To reach Cherrapunji by flight, the nearest airport is Guwahati Airport, which is located about 163 km away.
 You can get regular flights that operate from prominent cities of India like New, Delhi and Kolkata.
 From the airport, take a pre-paid taxi to reach the town.
-By train, take the train from major Indian cities to Guwahati railway station.
+Then, take the train from major Indian cities to the Guwahati railway station.
 It is well-connected to important places and is the nearest trailhead to Cherrapunji.
-Take a bus or taxi from the station.
+Again, take a bus or taxi from the station.
 Lastly, Cherrapunji is well-linked to different regions of India by road.
-There are many frequent buses between Shillong and other regions in Assam and Meghalaya to reach the town.
+There are frequent buses between Shillong and other regions in Assam and Meghalaya to reach the town.
+Read More...

 How to get around Cherrapunji